Jessie Weston (scholar)

-Jessie Laidlay Weston (28 December 1850 – 29 September 1928) was an English independent scholar, medievalist and folklorist, working mainly on mediaeval Arthurian texts.
+Jessie Laidlay Weston (28 December 1850 – 29 September 1928) was an English independent scholar, medievalist, folklorist and translator.
+Her work dealt mainly with medieval Arthurian literature, including the Grail romances.
+Her 1920 book From Ritual to Romance was cited by T. S. Eliot in his notes to The Waste Land.

 Early life

-Weston was the daughter of William Weston, a tea merchant and member of the Salters' Company, and his second wife, Sarah Burton, and named after his first wife Jessica Laidlay.
-Sarah, after giving birth to two more daughters died when Jessie was about seven.
-William remarried Clara King who gave birth to five more children.
-The elder siblings were born in Surrey, but youngest son Clarence was born in Kent.
-Jessie, her sister Frances and brother Clarence later moved to Bournemouth, where Jessie began her writing career, remaining there until around 1903.
-Her home at 65 Lansdowne Road still stands, as of 2010.
-Jessie studied in Hildesheim then Paris, France under Gaston Paris.
+Weston was born on 28 December 1850 in Clapham, Surrey.
+She was the daughter of William Weston, a tea merchant and member of the Salters' Company, and his second wife, Sarah Burton.
+She was named after William Weston's first wife, Jessica Laidlay.
+Sarah Weston died after giving birth to two more daughters, when Jessie Weston was about seven.
+William Weston later married Clara King, with whom he had five more children.

+Weston studied in Hildesheim and Paris, where she was taught by Gaston Paris.
 She also studied at the Crystal Palace School of Art.
+She later lived with her sister Frances and her brother Clarence in Bournemouth, where she began her writing career.
+She remained there until around 1903.

-One of her first printed works was a lengthy sentimental verse called The Rose-Tree of Hildesheim.
-A narrative about "sacrifice and denial", it was modelled on the story of the Thousand-year Rose, which grows on a wall at Hildesheim Cathedral.
-Published in 1896, it was the title verse in an omnibus of her poems.
+One of Weston's early printed works was The Rose-Tree of Hildesheim, a narrative poem based on the story of the Thousand-year Rose at Hildesheim Cathedral.
+It was published in 1896 as the title poem in a collection of her verse.